ali-chr/Transductive_ZSL_3D_Point_Cloud/README.md

 [3] A. Cheraghian, S. Rahman, D. Campbell, and L. Petersson.
 Transductive Zero-Shot Learning for 3D Point Cloud Classification.
 In Winter Conference on Applications of Computer Vision (WACV), 2020.

+[4] A. Cheraghian, S. Rahman,  T. F. Chowdhury, D. Campbell, and L. Petersson.
+Zero-Shot Learning on 3D Point Cloud Objects and Beyond.
+In International Journal of Computer Vision (IJCV), 2022.